auth0/auth0-authorization-extension/README.md

 This extension provides authorization features for Auth0 focused on RBAC and user group management.

+## Status Update

+The Authorization Extension is in maintenance mode.
+We do not plan on adding new features to the extension as we are working to bring features of the extension into the core Auth0 platform.
+Bug fixes and security patches will still be made.

 ## Documentation

 We provide documentation on how to install and use the Authorization Extension on the [Auth0 docs website](https://auth0.com/docs/extensions/authorization-extension/v2).